Using Data to Teach About Societally Important Questions

 Presenters: Becca Walker (Mt.
 San Antonio College), Beth Pratt-Sitaula (UNAVCO), Kirsten Menking (Vassar College)

 This webinar is part of a series supporting teaching with InTeGrate principles, using InTeGrate-developed and curated materials as tools.

-more information on teaching sustainability).
+This webinar will provide an opportunity to hear from geoscience faculty who connect the use of data and earth modeling to learning about the Earth in their courses (more information on teaching sustainability).
 Becca Walker and Beth Pratt-Sitaula are the author and editor (respectively) of Ice Mass and Sea Level Changes, a UNAVCO-developed, geodesy-focused GETSI module that uses authentic geodetic data to introduce students to the scientific and societal aspects of sea level change.
 Kirsten Menking is the author of the InTeGrate module: Earth Modeling (coming live in the Fall) that develops students' qualitative and quantitative tools for constructing, experimenting with, and interpreting dynamic models of different components of the Earth system.
 The webinar will include presentations on specific teaching strategies/tools and will provide opportunities for discussion.
 Participants are encouraged to both ask questions of the presenters and discuss their own experiences of using data to teach about societally important issues.

 At the end of this webinar, participants will have